 The importance of accurate pulmonary function testing for cardiopulmonary disease

-Due to the overlap in physiology, obstructions and complications in the lungs can directly impact cardiovascular health2.
-Consequently, like any other chronic medical condition, early diagnosis is the pathway to mitigation, treatment, and living a higher quality of life.
+Due to the overlap in physiology, obstructions and complications in the lungs can directly impact cardiovascular health.* Consequently, like any other chronic medical condition, early diagnosis is the pathway to mitigation, treatment, and living a higher quality of life.

-Risk factors for cardiovascular diseases, such as smoking and a sedentary lifestyle, pose an increased risk of lung disease for patients3.
-While education, intervention, and mitigation efforts can significantly reduce cardiopulmonary disease, effective lung function testing is crucial for early diagnosis and treatment.
+Risk factors for cardiovascular diseases, such as smoking and a sedentary lifestyle, pose an increased risk of lung disease for patients.* While education, intervention, and mitigation efforts can significantly reduce cardiopulmonary disease, effective lung function testing is crucial for early diagnosis and treatment.

 Pulmonary function tests form the mainstay for the evaluation of lung diseases and associated co-morbidities.
-Through pulmonary function testing (PFT) via spirometry or portable DLCO, cardiologists and healthcare providers can easily and conveniently complete robust, accurate, and non-invasive testing to accurately diagnose
+Through pulmonary function testing (PFT) via spirometry or portable DLCO, cardiologists and healthcare providers can easily and conveniently complete robust, accurate, and non-invasive testing to accurately diagnose.

 The link between pulmonary function and cardiovascular disease

-If the heart is the power plant that supplies life-giving blood to the body, the lungs is the fuel source.
+If the heart is the power plant that supplies life-giving blood to the body, the lungs are the fuel source.
 The efficiency of the respiratory system helps to establish a strong cardiovascular system.
 While these two systems operate independently, they are linked together in multiple ways.